Establishment of two joint laboratories for MARBEC with the companies SYPGEN and Andromède Océanologie

 • analyze the impact of human pressures on these ecosystems

-• develop strategies for addressing global change, balance resource use with conservation, and meet societal expectations (expertise, innovation, remediation).
+• develop response strategies to global change, balance resource use and conservation, and meet societal expectations (expertise, innovation, remediation).